l3atbc/pushkin-cli/README.md

 ## How does it work
 The core of this cli tool are the manager files listed in `/src`.
 Each of them are responsible for three methods: `generate`, `delete` and `list`.

-Upon the command `pushkin [action] A B` where action is one of the methods, A is the entity and B is the name desired, pushkin-cli simply calls the appropriate methods in the corresponding manager file.
+Upon the command `pushkin [action] A B` where action is one of the methods, A is the entity and B is the name desired, pushkin simply calls the appropriate methods in the corresponding manager file.

 For example, `pushkin generate controller whichenglish` calls controllerManager's generate method to create a brand new controller file by coping `controller.js` in `/templates/controllesr` for quiz `whichenglish`.